thegworld/gtx-browser/docs/chromeos_build_instructions.md

     is_official_build = true

-NOTE: You may wish to replace 'Default' with something like 'Cros' if you switch back and forth between Linux and Chromium OS builds, or 'Debug' if you want to differentiate between Debug and Release builds (see below).
+NOTE: You may wish to replace 'Default' with something like 'Cros' if you switch back and forth between Linux and GTx Browser OS builds, or 'Debug' if you want to differentiate between Debug and Release builds (see below).

 See [GN Build Configuration](https://www.chromium.org/developers/gn-build-configuration)